KLCS: Channel sharing

 In February 2014, KLCS and KJLA were granted special temporary authority by the FCC to conduct trials in partnership with CTIA and the Association of Public Television Stations, which tested the ability and viability of broadcasting two sets of television services within the same 6 MHz channel band, including varying combinations of high and standard definition feeds.
 These tests came as the FCC was in the process of preparing for a spectrum auction in 2015; broadcasters will be able to voluntarily sell their television spectrum to the government, and then receive profits from its sale to wireless providers.
 An FCC spokesperson stated that channel sharing would allow broadcasters to "[take] advantage of the incentive auction's once-in-a-lifetime financial opportunity", while still maintaining its ability to run over-the-air television programming.
 The experiment, which occurred in March 2014, was deemed successful, although certain scenarios (particularly two HD feeds on both channels) were found to affect video quality on more complex content.

-On September 10, 2014, KLCS announced that, following negotiations with KCETLink, the owner of educational independent and former PBS station KCET, it would partake in a channel-sharing arrangement and sell its existing spectrum during the incentive auction.
+On September 10, 2014, KLCS announced that, following negotiations with KCETLink, the owner of educational independent and former PBS station KCET (who would later rejoin PBS in 2019 as a sister station to KOCE-TV), it would partake in a channel-sharing arrangement and sell its existing spectrum during the incentive auction.
 Both stations will retain separate licenses.
 In April 2017, KLCS received $130,510,880 in a spectrum auction, yielding its channel 41 physical channel, so it could begin sharing the signal on channel 28 of KCET, as a guest.
 This sharing change took place in May 2018.